evanx/cryptoserver/README.md

 When the app is running, you can view the URL <a href="https://localhost:8443/help">`https://localhost:8443/help`</a> in your browser.
 Actually this should just display this `README.md` markdown file in HTML.
 Incidently connection without a cert client, is redirect to `/help.`

+The following illustrates a data-encrypting key (DEK) saved in Redis, protected by multiple custodians using split-knowledge passwords.
+The concatenated clear-text passwords of a duo of custodians is used as the key-encrypting key (KEK).
+The split-knowledge password is hashed using PBKDF2 with a large number of iterations, to combat brute-force attacks.
+The resulting hash is our KEK, and is used to encrypted the DEK using AES with a 256bit key length.

+For the key generation i.e. of a new DEK, the salt for PBKDF2, the initialisation vector (IV) for AES, and the DEK itself, are generated using a RNG.

+Please report any bugs to <a href="https://twitter.com/evanxsummers">@evanxsummers</a>, or indeed any comments, questions etc.

 ```shell
 $ redis-cli keys dek:*
 1) "dek:testdek"